FAQs

 What is the route like?

-The route is mostly quiet country roads wherever possible.
+The suggested route is mostly quiet country roads wherever possible.
 These are susceptible to summer rain washing sand and stones onto the road.
 Decent tyres are optimal over soft sport compounds for this reason.
 There is some city riding through Norwich, Ipswich and Luton.
 And the hills! there are lots of hills especially towards the end of day two and the start of day three.
 Sometimes we encounter road closures, 9 times out of 10 a bicycle can still get through.
 If not improvise adapt and overcome.

 How often do we stop?